waitwhale/assignment-2/README.md

 Similar to Warming up 2 and Part 1, you will build two versions of the program:

 1. (**2 marks**) *A "pairs" implementation.* The implementation must use combiners and partitioners.
 You will start with the skeleton code in `CORPairs.java`.
 You will be using the data type provided in `PairOfStrings.java`.
 2. (**2 marks**) *A "stripes" implementation.* The implementation must use combiners.
 You will start with the skeleton code in `CORStripes.java`.
-You will be using the data type provided in `PairOfStrings.java` and `HashMapStringIntWritable.java`.
+You will be using the data type provided in `PairOfStrings.java`.

 Once you are done coding, you can build your programs by `mvn clean package --settings settings.xml`, and run them:
 ```